 I'm afraid not, unless you're already a member - the scriptwriters don't want them to be generally available.
 If you are a member, we have a few online but you'll need to know the password...
 If you think you should know the password and you've forgotten it, please e-mail the Webmistress

 If you aren't a member but really desperately want one of our scripts, please also e-mail the Webmistress

 and they'll pass your details on to the person who wrote the script and it'll be up to them if they'll let you have a copy.

 I've missed the auditions - can I still have a part?

-It's not normally a problem, but E-mail the president.
+It's not normally a problem, just E-mail the president

 Do you need to be a member of Oxford University to join?